eragon408/Kavin_Bluestamp_portfolio_2024/index.md

 I used a breadboard to organize my wiring.
 I also needed it because the ultrasonic sensor's echo pin outputs 5 volts, which would fry the Raspberry Pi if outputted directly to it.
 I had to create voltage dividers on the breadboard to reduce the voltage to 3.3V, which the Raspberry Pi can handle, and then add another wire back to the GPIO pins of the Raspberry Pi.

 ![Headstone Image](ultrasonic_schematic.svg)
+**Figure 1: A schematic showing the wiring of the ultrasonic sensors and voltage dividers**

 I faced a few challenges during this milestone.
 For one, my ultrasonic sensors would randomly stop and start working without explanation.
 I also had trouble understanding the concept of voltage dividers.
 However, I'm still happy I managed to do all of this in three days.